Spiritual Heritage of India (book): Other

 The Spiritual Heritage of India was discussed in Antony Copley's (2006) book about Prabhavananda's disciple Christopher Isherwood, a well-known literary figure.
 Copley noted that Prabhavananda wrote two overviews of Indian philosophy, Vedic Religion and Philosophy (1937) and The Spiritual Heritage of India (1962).
 According to Copley, in the later book, "more space is given to the heterodox while trying to incorporate them within the orthodox.
 He saw the teachings of the Tantras as compatible with those of the Upanishads.
 Here the role of the eternal feminine is introduced; the power of shakti, of God the mother, inseparable from the Absolute....
 He also sets out more fully an account of the psychology of yoga.
-Intriguingly, he tries to demonstrate that Freud's two basic instincts, Eros and Thanatos, translated here as the will to live and the will to death - and quite clearly in America with its cult of psychoanalysis Prabhavananda could not continue to ignore Freud - can be incorporated into yoga psychology" (pp. 238–239).
+Intriguingly, he tries to demonstrate that Freud's two basic instincts, Eros and Thanatos, translated here as the will to live and the will to death - and quite clearly in America with its cult of psychoanalysis Prabhavananda could not continue to ignore Freud - can be incorporated into yoga psychology."